 Airmet sierra for mountain obscuration currently remains in effect from Kauai to Maui with Kauai expected to be the first to improve later this morning.
 Soundings still indicate enough moisture in the mid levels to lead to some light to moderate icing, mainly between 15k and 18k ft.
 Thus airmet for icing exists for Maui county and Oahu.

-High surf advisory from 4 pm Friday to 6 am HST Sunday for Waianae coast, Oahu north shore, Oahu Koolau, Molokai, Maui windward west, Maui central valley, windward Haleakala.
+High surf warning until 6 am HST Sunday for Niihau, Kauai windward, Kauai leeward, Waianae coast, Oahu north shore, Oahu Koolau, olomana, Molokai, Maui windward west, windward Haleakala.

 Small craft advisory until noon HST Sunday for all zones except Maalaea Bay.